Employee Assistance Program FAQs

 - How do I provide feedback or lodge a complaint about the EAP?

-The services provided under the EAP allow for short-term assistance with either workplace or personal issues.
+The services provided under the EAP allow for short-term assistance with either personal or workplace issues.
 Counsellors will discuss the issues with you and assist you in formulating solutions.
 You may need to clarify an issue, look at what options are available to you, or require assistance in developing strategies to deal with the issue.

 The EAP can provide help with any work-related, personal or family difficulty.
 Some examples include:

 Will it cost me anything to use the EAP?

 The EAP is free of charge to you.
 The University pays a fee to the EAP provider for the delivery of services.
 In some instances, a referral to other specialist services or organisations may be recommended.
 If you are advised to contact another organisation, it is your choice and you will be responsible for any costs incurred.
 If you are referred to another organisation, contact them to find out what (if any) cost is involved before you make a decision.